Enlil50/my_qmk/README.md

 ## Key Switches and Keycaps
 The world of key switches is really big.
 The important keywords you need to know are: low-profile(choc), standard profile (MX), tactile, linear, clicky, silent, lubed.
-I built an MX compatible one for aesthetics (artisanal keycaps are mostly MX) and bought tactile silent switches but forgot to check if they were pre-lubed: they were not and they feel scratchy as hell.
+I built an MX compatible one for aesthetics (most artisanal keycaps are cherry (MX)) and bought tactile silent switches.
+However I forgot to check if they were pre-lubed: they were not and they feel scratchy as hell.
 I won't complain as I'm not building this keyboard for the mechanical switch pleasure, even though the linear gateron of a friend of mine feel like heaven.

 Keycaps have an equally vast range of options: I'll show some in the image below.
 I bought DSA profile keycaps from Aliexpress and scratched the home rows with sandpaper (1 minute at most of handwork).